HaiPan10/24h_contest/README.md

-# nukeviet
+# 24h contest
-The 24h contest using Nukeviet open source
+The 24h contest using Python Flask framework